 While there are many non-attorney businesses that offer these services, we recommend working with an experienced attorney.
 They are the most qualified individuals to help your business navigate the settlement negotiations and to make sure all of the paperwork is handled properly so that your debts are fully settled with no future obligations.

-6. Last Resort for Small Business Debt Relief: Seek Bankruptcy Protection
+6. Seek Bankruptcy Protection